Book Talk: Slovenia's Feri Lainscek on Facebook writing

 Q: How did you take up writing?

 A: I did not become a writer because I read a lot but because I listened a lot.
 I come from a poor family where there was no electricity, no TV or radio or anything to connect us with the outside world.
 But fortunately my mom and dad were great storytellers and there were so many great stories.
 That’s how I came to know that it is stories that explain how the world is made, what it’s all about.
-Stories did not start traveling with Gutenberg, nor will they disappear at the end of the Gutenberg era.
-As long as they keep traveling, regardless of the medium, humanity will go on.
+Stories did not start travelling with Gutenberg, nor will they disappear at the end of the Gutenberg era.
+As long as they keep travelling, regardless of the medium, humanity will go on.
+(Reporting by Zoran Radosavljevic; Editing by Sonya Hepinstall)